 Let’s take a look at what your options are and how to use them.

 Note: No matter what tool you use, the first thing you should do is make a backup copy of the image file you are going to work with!
-You don’t want to accidentally mess up the photo and be stuck with it.
+You don’t want to end up with something worse than the original.

 Photoshop has several tools you can use to unblur images.
-There are three common ways to achieve a much sharper image from an initially blurry image.
+There are three common ways to achieve a much sharper image from a blurry picture.

 Fix blur using Photoshop Elements: